About Community Broadband Networks

 While the County has designed the Community Broadband Network initiative, MSPs will be contracted by the County to deploy and operate the Networks.
 The County will identify and select one or more qualified service providers to serve as the MSP through a two-phased competitive solicitation.
 For more information about the solicitation process, check out the project timeline.

-While the County has begun the process to qualify MSPs based on the March 2022 Request for Statement of Qualifications (RSFQ) and first consideration deadline in May 2022, the RSFQ remains open for additional Statements of Qualifications.
-While MSPs who are qualified through this process are not guaranteed work, only those on the shortlist of qualified MSPs will be eligible to submit competitive proposals for Community Broadband Network Initiative projects.
+The County began the process to qualify MSPs based on the March 2022 Request for Statement of Qualifications (RFSQ).
+The RFSQ will remain open for additional submissions from interested providers until September 13, 2027.
+Only MSPs who are qualified through this process will be eligible to submit competitive proposals for Community Broadband Network projects.

 For more information on the two-phased competitive solicitation process, please visit https://doingbusiness.lacounty.gov/ade/